maxcelant/kubernetes-in-action/insights/ReplicaSet Controller in Action.md

-Sure, let's walk through an example where you create a ReplicaSet named `foo` that requires 3 replicas (pods) named `bar`.
+Let's walk through an example where you create a ReplicaSet named `foo` that requires 3 replicas (pods) named `bar`.
 Here's what the `ReplicaSetController` would do:

 ### Step-by-Step Process